 There is no doubt the phases of the moon do have an effect on the mind.
-In fact, the Moon has influenced life and the mind of Man since the commencement of time.
+In fact, the Moon has influenced life and the mind of Man since the beginning of time.
 The cavemen thought the moon was a God, and it’s depicted in many cave drawings.
-Many cultures, down through the ages, credited the moon with a fantastic deal of influence.
+Many cultures, down through the ages, credited the moon with a great deal of influence.
 Even today, many of the New Age religions worship the Moon.
-Followers of astrology attribute a fantastic deal of significance to the moon’s cycles.
+Followers of astrology attribute a great deal of significance to the moon’s cycles.
 And the Pagan/Wiccan religion, for instance, is very moon-oriented.

-The moon does have a certain magnetic attraction which can produce tides, but recent studies show that the magnetic pull of the moon can also affect people’s moods, and their brain activity.
-About your problem, I just got through reading this article suggesting that a full moon, or a phase close to such, excites the brain’s neuro-impulses, exciting the brain, and making it harder to sleep. neuro researchers reckon that because of the relationship between electricity and magnetism, the magnetic property of the moon can produce in increased amount of brain activity.
+The moon does have a certain magnetic attraction which can cause tides, but recent studies show that the magnetic pull of the moon can also affect people’s moods, and their brain activity.
+About your problem, I just got through reading this article suggesting that a full moon, or a phase close to such, excites the brain’s neuro-impulses, exciting the brain, and making it harder to sleep. neuro researchers think that because of the relationship between electricity and magnetism, the magnetic property of the moon can cause in increased amount of brain activity.

-With all these many associations to the moon, it should come as no surprise that, when the moon is full, some people suffer from insomnia, others suffer from weird dreams and nightmares and some people sleepwalk.
-And others, for some reason, sleep better when the moon is full, even if it’s bright on the bed through an open blind.
+With all these many associations to the moon, it should come as no surprise that, when the moon is full, some people suffer from insomnia, others suffer from strange dreams and nightmares and some people sleepwalk.
+And others, for some reason, sleep better when the moon is full, even if it’s shining on the bed through an open blind.

 Incoming search terms:

 - does full moon affect sleep